sguzman/grapejuice/README.md

 I recommend that after installing roblox, you change the rendering method to OpenGL instead of the default.
 You can find this setting under Settings -> Rendering in the Roblox Studio menu.

+## Troubleshooting

+Are you experiencing some trouble running Roblox Studio with Grapejuce?
+Please check out the [Troubleshooting Guide](https://gitlab.com/brinkervii/grapejuice/wikis/Troubleshooting)

 ## Features
 - Contain and automate a Wine prefix
 - Expose utility functions